My Church, My Temple

 Throw me over your shoulder,

-Clutch me close, in gridlocked traffic.
+Clutch me close in gridlocked traffic.

-Teach me Christmas songs in July
+Teach me Christmas songs in July,

 Teach me to harmonise with the static.

-So when existence feels as dense,
+So when existence feels as impossible,

-As impossible as oil and water.
+As divisive as oil and water

-And sing back– what a wonder!
+Singing back, what a wonder!

 Previous